AniruddhManiktala/Portfolio-Projects/ML_Airbnb_ReadMe.md

 Install the required libraries using pip install -r requirements.txt.

-Run the Jupyter notebooks to replicate the analysis and generate predictions.
+Run the Jupyter notebook 'ML_Airbnb.ipynb' to replicate the analysis and generate predictions.
+The predictions for my analysis may be found by accessing the 'ML_Airbnb_Predictions.xlsx' document.

 Future Improvements